NottonBoi/bsr/README.md

 # bsr
 A small trojan (Not harmful!)

+It looks cooler than what the code looks like and what the features say!

 # Features
 - Kills explorer.exe so the user cant shutdown or open anything on desktop
 - Constantly kills taskmgr.exe so the user cant end the process